Les Baux and the old

 soldier's room is shot upstairs, above this one.

-Perhaps this is the window the soldiers falls
+It can almost be every window in this ruined farmhouse.
+Perhaps this is the window the soldiers fell

 through (window above room 5)